 Expect winter hiking in Norway to include snowy conditions.
 Gaiters are a great way to keep your feet dry in deep snow, especially if your boots don’t extend up past your ankles.
 I did not bring these, but did end up with wet feet on one particularly snowy day of hiking.

 A down vest is a nice addition to your selection of layers.
 For some hikes, it was a bit too warm for my full winter jacket, so I wore a vest instead.
 It was also a nice extra layer to wear under my winter jacket for added warmth at night.
-The Patagonia Nano Puff vest is a worthwhile splurge that’ll last you forever!
+The Patagonia Nano Puff or North Face Women’s Thermoball vest are a worthwhile splurge that’ll last you forever!
 If you’re in the US, I actually bought an off-brand at Costco for $15 and am very happy with it.

 You will inevitably get wet while winter hiking in Norway, but hopefully your electronics stay dry.
 A dry bag is nice to have, especially if you visit during a high precipitation month at the beginning or end of winter.
 Even on a sunny day of hiking, the wind blew snow into crevices in my bag and I was glad my gear was safe and sound.
 I use my Osprey 3L dry bag year round.
 It’s light as a feather and just big enough to hold all my critical electronics.